TritonDataCenter/triton/README.md

 TODO(trentm): bit more overview here

 SmartDataCenter (SDC) is open source cloud computing software.
-It is the same software that runs Joyent's Public Cloud and numerous on-premise private clouds.
+It is the same software that runs Joyent's public cloud and numerous on-premise private clouds.
 * Distributed system written in Node.js on SmartOS.
 * High-performance SmartOS Zones (containers) with KVM support.